myrrlyn/endian_trait/README.md

 let q2: Quux = q.from_be();
 ```

-### Useful ...
-Usage
+### Useful … Usage

-Endian conversions destroy the utility, and in some cases (floats, chars) the
+Endian conversions destroy the utility, and in some cases (floats, chars, enums)
-validity, of the data on which they are performed.
+the validity, of the data on which they are performed.
 Once data is transformed
 away from local endian, it can no longer be used as anything but a bare sequence
 of bytes with no further meaning.
 Similarly, the transformations from an order
 to local endian are only useful to perform on a sequence of bytes that are known